 - Use a waterproof pouch to protect your phone and camera.

-April to May and September to October offer a great mix of nice weather and good water flow.
-The weather can change quickly, so pack for both sun and rain.
-If you arrive at the park early, you can see the best views before the crowds arrive.
+April to May and September to October give you a great mix of good weather and strong water flow.
+Conditions can shift fast, so pack for both sun and rain.
+Arriving at the park early means you’ll catch the best views before the tour groups build up.

 One of the most unique ways to see the falls is during a full moon.
 The Argentina side offers guided “Moonlight Tours” five nights each month.
-You take the ecological train to the Devil’s Throat and walk the paths under the light of the moon.
-It is a quiet, silver-colored experience that feels very different from the daytime.
+You take the ecological train to the Devil’s Throat and walk the paths under moonlight.
+It’s a quiet, silver experience that feels very different from the daytime visit.
 These tours sell out fast, so book your spot well in advance through the official Iguazú Argentina site.

-World Environment Day is June 5.
-You might find local groups hosting nature talks or cleanups during this week.
+World Environment Day falls on June 5.
+Local groups often host nature talks and cleanups during that week.
 Foz do Iguaçu in Brazil also hosts the Festival das Cataratas every June.
-You can check the official festival site for the latest dates and schedules.
+Check the official festival site for current dates and schedules.

 Most people need two days to see everything properly.
 Use one day for the Argentina side and another for the Brazil side.